 There’s always something new happening on this North Eastern peninsula.
-This summer, a new boutique hotel in Wellfleet opens its doors, a chef with a checkered history (and popular memoir) sets up shop, and the 13th annual Cape Cod Jazz Festival brings big names.
+This summer, a classic resort debuts an expansive spa, the 14th annual Cape Cod Jazz Festival brings big names, and more.

 Where to Stay